jhil/jhilco-2018/_posts/2015-01-05-picking-colors.markdown

 ---
 layout: post
-type:     article
+category: article
 title: "Picking Colors"
 date: 2015-01-05
 thumb: picking-colors_thumbnail.jpg
 color: "#99F83E"
 ---

 Color is so cool.
 As a designer, how you use color directs the use of a product.
 Color choices define your personal style, just look at the vibrant hues of Paul Rand.
 Here are a few techniques I use when picking colors.